-This mainly deals with the many commonly raised queires about this manga.
+This mainly deals with the many commonly raised queries about this manga.
 These are just ones off the top of my head, some containing spoilers, so please add anything you find relevant (notice I only have information mainly for Japan, the US and Singapore):

 1) What is PokeSpecial?

-2) How is Pokespecial released?
+2) How is PokeSpecial released in Japan?

 3) When and how is the Netkun site updated?

 The official Netkun site is updated once each month, usually at the beginning of each month, updating the news, latest plot teasers as well as authors' corner.
 Occasionally, there will also be updates to the Move-Dex and Poke-Dex on the site.
 The gallery of the site has also not received any updates for years.